Several constructions of optimal LCD codes over small finite fields: Conclusion

 \section{Conclusion}

-In this paper, we introduced three methods for constructing LCD codes by modifying some known methods.
-We used two counterexamples to show that the conjecture proposed by Bouyuklieva is invalid.
-We constructed many new binary LCD codes, ternary LCD codes and quaternary Hermitian LCD codes, which improve the known lower bounds on the largest minimum weights.
-We also improved upper bounds on some ternary LCD codes.
-It is worth mentioning that we constructed some LCD codes that cannot be constructed by the methods in \cite{234-lcD}.
-Finally, as an application of quaternary Hermitian LCD codes, we found some EAQECCs with new parameters.
+In this paper, we have introduced some methods for constructing LCD codes over small finite fields by modifying some typical methods.
+We have constructed many new binary LCD codes, ternary LCD codes and quaternary Hermitian LCD codes, which improve the known lower bounds on the largest minimum weights.
+As a consequence, we used two counterexamples to disprove the conjecture proposed by Bouyuklieva.
+Finally, as an application of quaternary Hermitian LCD codes, we found some binary EAQECCs with new parameters.
 We believe that our methods can produce more results for LCD codes.